Aurora Cannabis Stock (TSX: ACB) (NYSE: ACB) - Investor Dashboard

 Aurora Cannabis – Facilities

 Through Aurora’s wholly-owned subsidiary Aurora Larsen Projects, the world’s preeminent designer of ultra-modern, ultra-efficient and ultra-low cost facilities, the company has constructed a number of state-of-the-art cannabis facilities that deliver high-grade cannabis at incredibly low operating costs.
 Following the construction of Aurora Sky, the world’s largest and most technologically advanced cannabis facility, the company created “Sky Class” facility standards, a set of sophisticated facility construction specifications which the Company is committed to implementing across all its current and future facilities.
-Aurora currently has 11 production facilities and a total funded capacity of more than 500,000 kg/year.
+Aurora is funded for more than 625,000 kilograms of annual capacity.

 Aurora MTN – Mountain View County, Alberta